FluxML/fluxml.github.io/gsoc.md

 ### Sparse GPU and ML support

-While Julia supports dense GPU arrays well via [CuArrays](https://github.com/JuliaGPU/CUSPARSE.jl), we lack up-to-date wrappers for sparse operations.
-This project would involve wrapping CUDA's sparse support, with [CUSPARSE.jl](https://github.com/JuliaGPU/CUSPARSE.jl) as a starting point, adding them to CuArrays.jl, and perhaps demonstrating their use via a sparse machine learning model.
+While Julia supports dense GPU arrays well via [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl), we lack up-to-date wrappers for sparse operations.
+This project would involve wrapping CUDA's sparse support, with [CUSPARSE.jl](https://github.com/JuliaGPU/CUSPARSE.jl) as a starting point, adding them to CUDA.jl, and perhaps demonstrating their use via a sparse machine learning model.

 ### NLP Tools and Models